billynewport/datasurface/docs/yellow_dp/MVP_DataTransformers.md

 The DataTransformer runs against all the datasets in a Workspace.
 It creates its outputs by writing them to tables in the Workspace DataContainer.
 The system then ingests the output tables into a the DataTransformers output Datastore as normal.
 The DataTransformer can use its output Datastore as an input to itself, just specify it in the Workspace.
 The tables to hold the output have a special name in the DataContainer.
 The table names produce the normal way but have a prefix of 'dt_'.
 This is enough to make then unique as only one DataTransformer can produce a specific output Datastore.
 The tables could be truncated before each run to ensure they are empty and must always be multi-dataset stores.

 The security module should make the dt_ tables writeable by the DataTransformer credentials and dev ops members.
 Note, ideally, a devops team member should only be able to access these tables or any aspect of the system using a traceable temporary credential whose assignment is approved by a senior devops member.
 Nobody should have default access to the system.
 These approvals should be based on a ticket being opened for a task which requires access to the system.
 All access including terminal logs, commands executed, keystrokes if needed should be logged.
-All actions performed by the temporary credential should be logged and reviewed quickly by a senios devops member.
+All actions performed by the temporary credential should be logged and reviewed quickly by a senior devops member.

 ## Factory DAG modifications